aabdelghani/EVProCANBridge/docs/MVP_DOC.md

 3. **Reception**: Continuously monitor the `can1` interface for incoming messages.
 When the specific message is detected, trigger a GPIO pin on the Raspberry Pi to turn on an LED.
 4. **Feedback**: Implement a simple feedback mechanism to visually indicate the success of the message transmission and reception process.

+## Script Functionality

+The scripts developed as part of our project have specific functionalities tied to the Raspberry Pi's GPIO pins, particularly GPIO pin 17.
+One of the key scripts toggles the state of GPIO pin 17 to demonstrate physical interaction with the hardware.
+This is used as an indication of successful CAN message reception.

 ## How to Run the Scripts for MVP2

 ### Prerequisites